fc-oie/docs/README.md

         └─ Report.pdf
 ```

 Files named "report.html", "report.pdf", or "report.docx" will be automatically indexed.
-No other files will be indexed.
+No other files will be indexed (e.g., SubReport1.html).

 - **Topic**: e.g., RealCollegeCA, StudentSuccess, EnrollmentTrends
 - **Year**:  e.g., 2023, 2024, 2025